What Is HMO Insurance? Coverage, Pros and Cons

 PROTECTING AGAINST UNEXPECTED BILLS

 The No Surprises Act, effective January 1, 2022, and applicable to all 2026 marketplace plans, protects you from unexpected out-of-network bills when you receive emergency care at an in-network hospital from an out-of-network provider.
-If you intentionally choose an out-of-network provider for a non-emergency service, this protection does not apply.
+If you intentionally choose an out-of-network provider for a non-emergency service, this financial protection doesn't apply.

 What Are the Pros and Cons of HMO?